-Ousted Pakistani Prime Minister Nawaz Sharif returns to face trial
+Ousted Pakistani prime minister Nawaz Sharif returns to face trial

 Also facing trial before the NAB court is Sharif's daughter Maryam and her husband, Muhammad Safdar.
 They have all pleaded not guilty.

-The allegations against the family stem from the Panama Papers leaks in 2016 that appeared to show that Maryam and her two brothers owned offshore holding companies registered in the British Virgin Islands and used them to buy upscale flats in London.
+The allegations stem from the Panama Papers leaks in 2016 that appeared to show that Maryam and her two brothers owned offshore holding companies registered in the British Virgin Islands and used them to buy upscale flats in London.

-A Supreme Court-appointed investigatory panel deemed that the family's wealth did not match its income, and accused Maryam and her brothers of signing forged documents to obscure ownership of offshore companies used to buy the London flats.
+A Supreme Court-appointed investigatory panel deemed that the family's wealth did not match its income, and accused Maryam and her brothers of signing forged documents to obscure ownership of companies used to buy the properties.

-The panel's report was the basis for the Supreme Court ruling disqualifying Sharif and ordering the NAB investigation and a trial.

-The high court ordered the trial to be concluded within six months, which would likely bring a verdict before general elections due next year.
+The Supreme Court has ordered the NAB investigation and trial to be concluded within six months, which would probably bring a verdict before general elections due next year.

+Maryam Sharif, who has increasingly played a prominent role in the PML-N, has been seen as her father's political heir.

+This week, however, two party insiders said the leadership had decided that Shahbaz Sharif, the former premier's brother, was likely to be the party's candidate for prime minister next year.